Simon Hammon’s lessons from a lifetime in slots: The future

 But what he feels is slipping most is the sense of wonder at new games.
 “There was a time when you would go and present a game and you’d get you excited to do it.
 The operators in the room were asking, ‘What are you coming out with?
 What’s next?’.”

 With control of Relax, it’s his mission to bring that sense of wonder back.
-Relax will look to do so with Money Train 3, which is in development, as well as with a number of new features, innovations and market launches.
+Relax will look to do so with Magic Money Train 3, which is now live, as well as with a number of new features, innovations and market launches.

 “Then again that presents its own challenge.
 I mean, how do you do it?
 How do you create that hype?
 How do you get people talking about you, saying, ‘Look what they’ve done?’